Wirecloud/spy-wiring-widget/src/doc/index.md

 - `Output`: The endpoint where the received data and new events will be sent.

+## Settings

+- `Recording by default`: Whether the widget starts on recording or playing mode.

 ## Usage

 Plug in the output endpoint you want to spy and it will be displayed on the widget.